jonasthewolf/gsn2x/README.md

 I noticed that it might make sense to add some information about the goals I have set for myself for this project:

+- Everything-as-code

+  The tool should work in a continuos integration environment.
+  The input format should be diff-able to support common git workflows with pull/merge requests.

 - Simplicity

   I would like to keep things simple.
 Simple for me and others.

   That means the input format should be simple to learn and edit manually in any editor.
   I also did not want invent a new DSL (domain-specific language) for that purpose.
   YAML (input file format) might not be the best format, but it serves as a good tradeoff for my purposes.
   Moreover, it can be parsed by other programs easily, too.

 - Standard conformance